Marius586/Port-Windows-11-Xiaomi-Mi-9/guide/English/2-install-en.md

 ### Assign `Y` to ESP volume

 #### Select the esp volume of the tablet
-> Use `list volume` to find it, it's the one named "ESPNABU"
+> Use `list volume` to find it, it's the one named "ESPCEPHEUS"

 ```diskpart
 select volume <number>